Luxor with an X

 Luxor Theater Rotterdam is one of the largest theaters in The Netherlands.
-Not only that, they have two buildings in one city.
-Combined they have over 2400 seats to enjoy music, comedy, dance, plays and musicals.
+They have two buildings in one city.
+Combined, they have over 2400 seats to enjoy music, comedy, dance, plays, and musicals.
 Luxor asked us to turn their theater into a brand.
 A role that fits us perfectly.

 - Brand positioning, Brand Achitecture, Brand DNA, Visual & Verbal Identity, Product & Brand Campaigns, Internal Branding, Onboarding

 Luxor Theater consists of two large theaters in the middle of the city.
 Both theaters have their unique look and identity but basically serve a common goal; To entertain the people of Rotterdam and the rest of the Netherlands.

 The entertainment landscape of (movie)theaters, festivals, and other places to spend your spare time has become increasingly competitive.
 To stand out and be considered by the target audience we needed to build a strong, distinct brand with a clear position and brand image.
 Luxor has always been strongly connected to the DNA of Rotterdam.
 Entrepreneurial, honest, bold, and welcoming.
 We wanted to emphasize that.
 So we decided on ‘Typically Rotterdam’ and ‘Leading in hospitality as its main pillars.

 A show, content, or a product are the main reasons guests buy a ticket at a theatre.
 So why should you choose Luxor instead of others?
 As we like to call it, it is the ‘X-Factor’.
 It is the city of Rotterdam, with hospitality, having high standards, and big entertainment.
 Something extraordinary, something special.
 It is the difference between ‘seeing a show’ and ‘seeing a show in Luxor’.
 It defines the brand experiences for employees, partners, artists, and the public.